whale-net/manman/README.md

 This is a poetry project. install poetry https://python-poetry.org/ if you need a specific version of python that is different from your system, consider pyenv

-For local development installing all projects is the easiest way to develop and not an issue The virutal project is setup to install all dev dependencies
+For local development installing all projects is the easiest way to develop
 ```
 poetry install --no-root
 ```